 The following account describes a student's typical progress toward the Ph.D.
 It is not an official description of the degree requirements, which you will find on website of Northwestern's The Graduate School.
 All students admitted to the PhD program are guaranteed full funding (stipend, health insurance, and a tuition scholarship), details about which can be found here.
 The Ph.D. in English takes a minimum of five years, though candidates almost always take at least six years to finish.
-Though the Graduate School allows students nine years in which to complete their degree, but we strongly encourage students to finish within six.
+Though the Graduate School allows students nine years in which to complete their degree, but we strongly encourage students to finish by the end of the sixth.

 The Ph.D. in English requires demonstration of advanced reading knowledge in a second language, and must pass either a language exam (administered by the department), complete a summer language intensive, or take a graduate-level course with readings primarily in the language in question.
 This requirement must be fulfilled by the end of the first year.

-Doctoral students at Northwestern spend most of their time on course work during the first two years.
-In common with other first-year students in English and Comparative Literature, they enroll in "Introduction to Graduate Study," a course focusing on contexts of method, theory, and history for the advanced study of literature.
-Beyond that, the student's goal is to fulfill course requirements, to strengthen and deepen her or his background in literary studies, and to choose a field of specialization.
+Doctoral students at Northwestern spend most of their time on course work during this year, taking three seminars each quarter.
+Together with the other new graduate students in English and the Comparative Literary Studies Program, they enroll in "Introduction to Graduate Study," a course focusing on contexts of method, theory, and history for the advanced study of literature.
+Beyond that, the student's goal is to fulfill their Breadth requirement, to strengthen and deepen her or his background in literary studies, and to choose a field of specialization.

-At the end of the first year, the department's graduate faculty reviews each student's performance to decide whether they will continue into the second year of the doctoral program, or to leave the program with a Master's degree.
+At the end of the first year, the department's Director of Graduate Study reviews each student's performance to decide whether they will continue into the second year of the doctoral program, or to leave the program with a Master's degree.
 This decision is based on satisfactory performance in course work and demonstrated ability to develop a significant scholarly project and carry it to completion within a reasonable time.

 Much of the funding supporting doctoral students during their time at Northwestern is in the form of Graduate Assistantships, through which students are assigned duties (usually as teaching assistants) relevant to their work and training.
 In this way, doctoral students are given the opportunity to play a key role in the educational mission of the department, while at the same time acquiring skills and experience that have proven to be invaluable on the academic job market.